 Charity fundraising is regulated in a number of ways.
 Local authorities licence street collections, while the Charity Commission (in England and Wales) registers and oversees accounting and reporting.

 - The Fundraising Regulator launched summer 2016, covering England and Wales.
-It took over from the FundRaising Standards Board, and will be running a Fundraising Preference Service (from summer 2017?) for people to opt-out of contacts with fundraisers
+It runs a Fundraising Preference Service for people to opt-out of contacts with fundraisers.

-- In Scotland, see Scottish Fundraising Complaints website.
+- In Scotland, see Scottish Fundraising Standards Panel website.

 - Office of Communication, Ofcom, covers telecoms , media (radio, television, but not BBC) and more.